DrCubby/bcdsj/README.md

 A:  I thought about skeleton and/or min but pure is small and as functional as I needed.
 I don't believe in excess junk laying around<br />
 <br />
 Q:  Where's the angular<br />
 A:  2 reasons:  1) Too much for a demo project.
-Yes, I know it and use it daily.
+Yes, I know it and use it daily but here I chose to just use jquery and jquery ui.
 2) Django's template markup and Angular are identical and given the nature of the project, I didn't think it would prove anything to modify django's template markup to allow for angualar<br />
 <br />
 Q:  Some things are missing like forgotten password<br />
 A:  Sure.
 No problem.
 There are many things I would add to this project if it were a live system but it's not.
 It's a demo on my ability to not just understand and issue but to execute in an organized, thoughtful, extensible way.